-If you are currently ISO certified, then you already know that on September 15th of this year, the 9001:2008 version of ISO will no longer be valid, and you will need to update to ISO 9001:2015.
+If you are currently ISO certified, then you already know that on September 15th of 2018, the 9001:2008 version of ISO will no longer be valid, and you will need to update to ISO 9001:2015.
 After ISO released their most updated version of ISO 9001 in 2015, they gave users 3 years to update, and that ends this year.
 If you’re not sure what all of this means, keep reading for an overview of ISO, the changes to it, and how you can get certified.
 You can download an ISO Playbook to assist!

 Should Your Shop Be Certified?

 There are several benefits to being ISO certified.
 Having an up-to-date ISO certification shows your customers that you care about the quality of your parts and that you are committed to turning out excellent parts.
 Increasingly, customers are demanding an ISO certification as proof of your level of quality.
 However, not all of the benefits are purely for the customer.
 By ensuring your parts are good throughout your process, you won’t waste time and money completing a piece that had quality problems early on.
 If you are keeping track of quality, you can catch the problem early and either fix it, or bring in a new piece without wasting so much time on the scrap piece.
 Having these clear standards in place will also help you lessen your scrap.
 Because there will be no doubt about what is acceptable and what isn’t, your employees will better be able to meet those standards and not leave something “good enough”.
 By having quality concerns baked in from the beginning, your employees will create parts with a higher quality with less scrap.
 Addressing quality issues is a constant, but the way ISO is approaching them has changed slightly in ISO 9001:2015.

 What Has Changed?